Skip to content

 Configuring a Restricted Admin Role

-Cloud Access Management must assume a Google Cloud Provider admin role to build the Organization hierarchy and read identities (users, roles, groups).
+Cloud Access Management must assume a Google Cloud Provider admin role to build the organization hierarchy and read identities (users, roles, groups).
 You can use the default admin role or configure a custom admin role with more restricted permissions.

 To create an admin role with the minimum required permissions to be used by Cloud Access Management: